G3Ram/Sprint-Challenge--JavaScript/README.md

     - *new* - When you instantiate an object using the `new` keyword followed by a constructor function, the `this` inside the body of the constructor function refers to the resulting object that will be instantiated upon construction.

 5. Why do we need super() in an extended class?
+    `super` is needed in order for the extended class to inherit the methods stored in the prototype chain, as well its immediate parent's attributes

 ## Project Set up